Renumelb/Homework12/README.md

 A: Bitcoin had the highest mean score.

 Q: Which coin had the highest compound score?
-A: Ethereum had the highest compound score
+A: Ethereum had the highest compound score.

 Q. Which coin had the highest positive score?
-A: Bitcoin had the highest positive score
+A: Bitcoin had the highest positive score.

 ## Section 2.
 Natural Language Processing